 Do Not Let Onions Flower

 So, how do you keep onions from bolting?
-Do not let onions flower!
+Don’t let onions flower!
 Protect your plants from those early season cold snaps by covering them.
 Keep your plants well watered during those heat waves.
 Not only will your onions appreciate the drink, but the evaporation of surface water will also help cool the air around your plants.
 The best way to keep onions from bolting is to keep them from stress.

 Onion bolting is a problem for even professional growers.
 You do what you can to prevent it and make the best of it when it happens anyway.
 A good thing for all gardeners to remember: You can’t always beat Mother Nature.